Interactive kiosk: History

 The first self-service, interactive kiosk was developed in 1977 at the University of Illinois at Urbana–Champaign by a pre-med student, Murray Lappe.
-The content was created on the PLATO computer system and accessible by the plasma touch screen interface.
+The content was created on the PLATO computer system and accessible by the plasma touch-screen interface.
 The plasma display panel was invented at the University of Illinois by Donald L. Bitzer.
 Lappe's kiosk, called The Plato Hotline allowed students and visitors to find movies, maps, directories, bus schedules, extracurricular activities, and courses.
-In the first six weeks of the installation, 30,000 people used the kiosk for an interactive experience.

 The first successful network of interactive kiosks used for commercial purposes was a project developed by the shoe retailer Florsheim Shoe Co., led by their executive VP, Harry Bock, installed circa 1985.
-The interactive kiosk was created, manufactured, and customized by ByVideo Inc. of Sunnyvale, CA. The network of over 600 kiosks provided images and video promotion for customers who wished to purchase shoes that were not available in the retail location.
+The interactive kiosk was created, manufactured, and customized by ByVideo Inc. of Sunnyvale, California.
+The network of over 600 kiosks provided images and video promotion for customers who wished to purchase shoes that were not available in the retail location.
 Style, size, and color could be selected, and the product paid for on the kiosk itself.
 The transaction was sent to the Florsheim mainframe in St, Louis, MO, via dialup lines, for next-day home or store delivery via Federal Express.
 The hardware (including a microcomputer, display system, touchscreen) was designed and built by ByVideo, while other components (like the CRT, floppy disk, printer, keyboard, and physical housing) were sourced from other vendors.
-The videodisc material was created quarterly by ByVideo at Florsheim's direction, in ByVideo's state-of-the-art video production facility in CA. This kiosk network operated for over 6 years in Florsheim retail locations.
+The videodisc material was created quarterly by ByVideo at Florsheim's direction, in ByVideo's state-of-the-art video production facility in California.
+This kiosk network operated for over 6 years in Florsheim retail locations.

-In 1991, the first commercial kiosk with an internet connection was displayed at Comdex.
+In 1991, the first commercial kiosk with an Internet connection was displayed at Comdex.
 The application was for locating missing children.
 The first true documentation of a kiosk was the 1995 report by Los Alamos National Laboratory which detailed what the interactive kiosk consisted of.
-This was first announced on comp.infosystems.kiosks by Arthur the original Usenet moderator.
+This was first announced on comp.infosystems.kiosks by Arthur, the original Usenet moderator.